Clinical Research

 Prospective applicants are encouraged to attend the Gillings School of Global Public Health Graduate Program Open House.
 Details will be posted at http://sph.unc.edu as they become available.

 If you are unable to attend the Open House and would like to schedule a visit, follow the instructions at http://sph.unc.edu/epid/epid-applicant-central/.
-Interviews are not required by the program.

 Faculty Mentors